 The University of Kansas supports an inclusive learning environment in which diversity and individual differences are understood, respected, and appreciated.
 We believe that all students benefit from training and experiences that will help them to learn, lead, and serve in an increasingly diverse society.
-All members of our campus community must accept the responsibility to demonstrate civility and respect for the dignity of others.
+All members of our campus community must accept the responsibility to demonstrate respect for the dignity of others.
 Expressions or actions that disparage a person’s or group’s race, ethnicity, nationality, culture, gender, gender identity / expression, religion, sexual orientation, age, veteran status, or disability are contrary to the mission of the University.
 We expect that KU students, faculty, and staff will promote an atmosphere of respect for all members of our KU community.

-Civility and respect for the opinions of others are very important in an academic environment.
 It is likely you may not agree with everything that is said or discussed in the classroom.
 Courteous behavior and responses are expected at all times.
 When you disagree with someone, be sure that you make a distinction between criticizing an idea and criticizing the person.
 Expressions or actions that disparage a person’s or race, ethnicity, nationality, culture, gender, gender identity/expression, religion, sexual orientation, age, disability, or marital, parental, or veteran status are contrary to the mission of this course and will not be tolerated.

 Principles for Constructive Engagement, Adapted from Is Everyone Really Equal?
 An Introduction to Key Concepts in Social Justice Education, edited by James A. Banks.